System Design Interview Prep for Indian Engineers

 Prepare for Indian Scale

-Indian companies operate at unique scales.
+Indian companies operate at unique scales that you won't find in a US-focused study guide.
 Flipkart processes millions of orders during Big Billion Days.
 PhonePe handles billions of UPI transactions monthly.
 Zerodha processes lakhs of orders per second during market open.
-Understanding these scale characteristics gives you an edge.
+Understanding these scale characteristics gives you a real edge over candidates who only prepare with generic examples.

 Know the Indian Tech Stack